-I live in Edinburgh, Scotland and will never consider living or working in another city.
-I’m happy to work remotely from home here and travel regularly to anywhere in the world.
-This is a hard requirement: I will not work for an organisation that does not support this.
+I live in Edinburgh, Scotland and will never consider living or working in another city, sorry!
+I’m happy to work remotely from home here and travel periodically to anywhere in the world.
+This is a hard requirement: I will not work for an organisation that does not support this, thanks.

 - mikemcquaid.com (written articles, projects and talks)